 Full proposals will undergo a competitive peer review and ranking process based on the merit and scoring criteria outlined in this RFP.
+It is expected that no more than ten proposals will be selected for funding.
 Final selection from among the highest ranked proposals will be at the discretion of the Office of the President.
 Awards are contingent on availability of funding.
 Final decisions may not be appealed, but declined proposals may be submitted to future competitions and opportunities without prejudice.